microsoft/fluentui/packages/react-portal/Spec.md

 ### PortalContext

-Context that store a mount node passed to portals below the provider in the React tree, can be easily accessed with `React.useContext`;
+Context that stores the mount node passed to portals below the provider in the React tree, can be easily accessed with `React.useContext`;

 | Name  | Description                       | Required | Type        |
 | ----- | --------------------------------- | -------- | ----------- |